Transitions are Managed Well

 - Use music or rhythm

-- Involve students in the attention-getting phase so they have to stop what they are doing to attend to you (i.e. “clap three times” is better than flicking the lights)
+- Involve students in the attention-getting phase so they have to stop what they are doing to attend to you (i.e. “clap three times” is better than flicking the lights or ringing a bell)

 - And if all else fails, re-teach the transition again until they get it!